timopruesse/react-conversation/README.md

 // delete messages starting at the timestamp '10' and ending with timestamp '50' (inclusively) clearMessages({ range: { start: 10, end: 50 } })

+// delete messages starting at the timestamp '100' and ending with the latest clearMessages({ range: { start: 100 } })
 ```

 ### Example